 1. Certain Medications

-Intrinsic discoloration can actually be caused by certain medications.
-For example, if your mother used tetracycline antibiotics during the second half of her pregnancy, then it could potentially be the cause of your tooth discoloration.
+Intrinsic stain discoloration can actually be caused by certain medications.
+For example, if your mother used tetracycline antibiotics during the second half of her pregnancy, then it could potentially be the cause of your discolored tooth.
 Similarly, taking these antibiotics before you reach the age of 8 can cause this discoloration as well.
 Antibiotics aren’t the only medications that pose a risk, though, as blood pressure medications, antihistamines, chemotherapy, and certain antipsychotics can lead to stains as well.